-Pack a SteriPen
+19. Pack a SteriPen

+You can drink the water in some places, but a lot of times you have to worry about old pipes even if the water is treated.
 While bottled water is an option, don’t contribute to the growing plastic pollution problem.
 Instead, pack a refillable water bottle and use a SteriPen to purify your water from the tap.

 Most establishments use commercial ice that has been purified so it is often safe in reputable places.
 If in doubt, ask for no ice and drink out of the can or bottle.

-20. Do Not Purchase Buddha Statues
+23. Do Not Purchase Buddha Statues

 They are everywhere and you’ll be tempted to bring a Buddha home but to bring a Buddha image out of the country is illegal (unless you have a license) so instead stick to buying elephant statues like the rest of us.